RouteKG: A knowledge graph-based framework for route prediction on road networks: Preliminaries

 \textup{\textbf{Subproblem 3} (Route prediction with complete goal information $\mathcal{F}_3$)} Complete goal information is given in the input.
 The mapping function $\mathcal{F}_3$ leverages both the goal direction $r^d_i$ and exact goal link $e^{\Gamma + \Gamma^\prime}_{i}$ to generate more accurate predictions of the future routes:

 where $x_i^o$ is the $i$-th observed route, and $\Theta_1, \Theta_2, \Theta_3$ are the parameter sets of the mapping functions $\mathcal{F}_1, \mathcal{F}_2, \mathcal{F}_3$. \end{problem}

-Instead of using observed routes for future route prediction, RouteKG offers the unique ability to predict routes based on the last observed links.
-Consequently, we can substitute the $x^o_i$ terms in Eqs.~\eqref{eq:1}, \eqref{eq:2}, \eqref{eq:3} with $e^\Gamma_i$, capitalizing on the model's capabilities.
 In the context of routing applications, it is crucial to account for various destination-specific requirements.
 By addressing the routing prediction problem through the three identified subproblems, our study offers valuable empirical evidence regarding the impact of different degrees of goal information availability in real-world scenarios.